drewpendergrass/drewpendergrass.github.io/index.md

 ## Support

+CHEEREIO's development is currently supported by the US National Science Foundation under Award No. 2516898.

 CHEEREIO has been supported in the past by the NASA Carbon Monitoring System (grant no. 80NSSC21K1057) and an NSF Graduate Research Fellowship Program (GRFP) grant to Drew Pendergrass.

 This material is based upon work supported by the National Science Foundation under Award No. 2516898.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.